jpniederer/Dev-eryday/_posts/2019-1-13-Weekly-Update-January-7-13.markdown

 ---
 layout: post
 title:  "Weekly Update: January 7 - 13, 2019"
-date: 2019-1-13 23:00:00 +0000
+date: 2019-1-13 22:00:00 +0000
 categories: Dev-eryday
 ---

 This week there was some big news from GitHub.
 GitHub announced that they're now allowing unlimited free private repositories for all users.
 This is a huge win for individuals and small teams.
 Other online source control services like Visual Studio Online, GitLab, and BitBucket have offered free private repos for a while, but I just prefer to use GitHub.
 Maybe it's the carrot of keeping the commit streak alive that keeps me tied to the product.
+It's also just a great source control service.
 I'm excited about the news and I've already created a couple of private repos in celebration.
 Note that the repos only allow a limited number of contributors, but most of the projects I'm working on don't require more than a couple.

+For reading this week, I read *[Mistakes Were Made (But Not by Me): Why We Justify Foolish Beliefs, Bad Decisions, and Hurtful Acts][mwm]*.
+It's got a ton examples about why we make mistakes and how we justify them.
+It was fascinating to read about some of the cases were people admitted to crimes that they did not commit.
+A lot of the time it comes down to the way the interrogators present their questions.
+Language, intimidation, force, and uncertainty on the part of the accused can all force false admissions.
+The book covers a ton more and offers a lot of research to back up its claims.
+I recommend it, it may shine some light on mistakes you or others are making.
+It could even make you more accepting of them.

 ## Finished